A Blog For All Things Shih Tzu

 Does this sound familiar?
 You are relaxing at home, following your favorite TV show, then your Shih Tzu walks in front of you and does their thing right in the corner of the living room.

 However, you’ll still need to be patient and committed.
-Yes, your Shih Tzu might be smart and highly trainable, but they will need enough time to learn and new behavior.
+Yes, your Shih Tzu might be smart and highly trainable, but they will need enough time to learn the new behavior.

-If you ask a dog owner why they are potty training their pet, the would give you different reasons.
-Some do it for the good of the dog, others for their property, while others for themselves.
-Regardless of the reason, it is always beneficial to potty train your Shih Tzu.
+If you ask a dog owner why they are potty training their dog, you would get different reasons.
+Some do it for the good of the dog and others to keep their home clean but regardless of the reason, it is always beneficial to potty train your Shih Tzu.
 Here are some of the benefits of doing so:

 No Dog Mess/Odor In Undesirable Places

-This is supposedly the most obvious reason.
-Some dogs tend to find a hidden section in the house and do their thing there.
+This is the most obvious reason.
+Some dogs tend to find a hidden section in the house and do their business there.
 If you cannot find where your dog relives themselves, you might have a difficult time keeping your house smelling fresh.
-But if you potty-train them well, you can eliminate that bad smell.
+But if you potty train them well, you can eliminate that bad smell.

 They Can Stay In The House When Unwell Or Injured